Streamlining Customer Accounting Input

 My Role

-The direct development team included ~10 engineers and a product manager.
+The direct development team included ~5 engineers and a product manager.
 Work was organized in an Agile framework with three-week sprints.
 Strategy was coordinated by the product team and an investor, to which I presented to regularly and served as product attaché.
+This project was completed simultaneously with a custom support ticketing system.

 Impact